 The output jack uses three wires.
 This is standard for guitar pedals that use a battery (some pedals do this on the input jack instead).
 When the cable is unplugged, it disconnects the battery so it doesn’t drain.

 I made a mistake while wiring this part because I didn’t notice that the wires accidentally crossed over behind the PCB.
-So follow the numbers on the diagram – not the wire colors.
+This photo shows the correct wiring after I resoldered the connections.

 Quick Power Test